“I’m very busy.”

 “Fine.
 I’ll cook and write it myself.”

 So, here it is.
-For everyone that would rather celebrate what they aren’t missing on Valentine’s Day, I dedicate this drink to you.
+For everyone that would rather celebrate what they aren’t missing on Valentine’s Day, I dedicate this Campari blood orange cocktail to you.

 In a cocktail shaker, combine:

 - 1 oz. of all the bitterness you hold towards your exes and lost loves.
 Or Campari.
 Whatever’s on hand.

 - ¼ cup of the sour taste they leave in your mouth, via lime juice.

 - 1 or 2 seeded slices of jalapeño, for the pain you endured.

 - ¼ teaspoon salt for the tears you’ve shed.
 Real tears will also suffice.

 - ¼ cup blood orange juice, in honor of all their blood you didn’t spill.

 - 1 teaspoon simple syrup / Splenda, because you’ve suffered enough.